i-score-old/Score-old/ReadMe.txt

 More Information
 About the OSSIA project at …
-About libIscore library at https://github.com/raphaelmarczak/libIscore About the Jamoma project at www.jamoma.org
+About libIscore library at https://github.com/raphaelmarczak/libIscore About the Jamoma project at www.jamoma.org or on github at https://github.com/organizations/jamoma